INTRODUCTION

 COMMON HYGIENE MISTAKES TO AVOID

-Even with the best intentions, it’s easy to make hygiene errors that compromise your health:
+Even with the best intentions, simple hygiene missteps can compromise your physical health and mental wellbeing.

-- Skipping handwashing after touching pets or raw food.
+- Pet and Food Contact: Skipping handwashing after handling pets or raw food invites germs into your daily routine.

-- Neglecting to clean reusable water bottles or lunch containers.
+- Neglected Reusables: Failing to clean reusable water bottles or lunch containers can introduce unwanted pathogens into your meals.

-Being aware of these common mistakes can help you refine your hygiene routine and maximise its benefits for your immune system.
+Awareness of these common mistakes empowers you to refine your hygiene habits and give your immune system the support it deserves.

 THE LONG-TERM BENEFITS OF HYGIENE FOR OVERALL HEALTH